pavel-vasiluk/verification-system/README.md

 	   "id": "4e1daba5-0470-41fe-966a-9372aa428304"
     }

-Afterwards, notification should be send to your email or sms client (Mailhog / Gotify).
+Afterwards, notification should be sent to your email or sms client (Mailhog / Gotify).
 Copy `id` from response, as well as `code` from your email or sms.

 Prepare verification confirmation request: